 Also featuring inserts of motivational words and encouragement, these notebooks thrive to stabilize positivity and provide an external support system to student success.
 Leah states: “We have to understand that everyone doesn’t have a support system.
 They don’t have a friend that they can call, or a positive influence for them that’s going to care about their emotional well-being.”
 The presence of motivational quotes allows for gradual encouragement, speaking to the importance of wellness in education.
 For many students who may be struggling with depression and anxiety, this system provides a sense of support for emotional well-being which can contribute to academic self-confidence.

 Interested in students gaining experience in evidence-based learning strategies that they could carry throughout their educational and professional careers, Leah collaborated with the RCPD to help other students who may struggle.
-Guided by RCPD Ability Access Specialists Kelsey Foote and Darryl Steele, Leah is currently working with students in need of better notetaking and study skills, including participants of the RCPD Stern Tutoring and Alternative Techniques for Education (STATE) program.
+The RCPD Emerging Opportunities Endowment provided funding to produce the first production run of the Futures Collection notebooks.
+With guidance by RCPD Ability Access Specialists Kelsey Foote and Darryl Steele, Leah is currently working with students in need of better notetaking and study skills, including participants of the RCPD Stern Tutoring and Alternative Techniques for Education (STATE) program.
 STATE provides disability-specific instructional, tutorial, and peer mentoring components to students with learning disabilities, as well as strategies for academic success.

 “I am so happy Leah developed a tool that helped her find academic success and I am glad she is sharing it with our office.
 We are piloting the notebooks with students who have experienced learning challenges, and it is my hope the notebooks help them with academic difficulties such as focus and memory and provide an overall more engaging learning experience,” says Darryl.